abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

 az login
 ```

-The next steps are running on your web browser with your own credentials.
+The remaining steps complete in your web browser using your own credentials.

-## Set your `subscription` to your azur account
+## Set your subscription for your Azure account

 ``` bash